Giants vs. Reds Player Props Betting Odds

 MLB Props Today: San Francisco Giants

-- The Giants' Logan Webb (8-7) will make his 20th start of the season.
+- Ross Stripling (0-2) will take the mound for the Giants, his ninth start of the season.

-- Webb will look to finish five or more innings for the 20th start in a row.
+- Stripling has not earned a quality start in eight starts this season.

+- In eight starts, Stripling has pitched through or past the fifth inning three times.
+He has a season average of 3.5 frames per outing.

-- He has two appearances this season with zero earned runs allowed out of his 19 chances this season.
+- He has two appearances with no earned runs allowed in 13 chances this season.

 |Opponent